hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 |                       |
 | **motion**            | `true` when motion is detected. `false` when the motion event is reset.
 |                       |
 | **rtsp**              | `{"Name": "URL"}`.
 Represents a JSON containing all the valid RTSP URLs that can be used to stream from this camera. `Name` is the name assigned by UniFi Protect to the RTSP URL. `URL` represents the URL that can be used for streaming.
-The name `Default` represents the URL that `homebridge-unifi-protect2` is using to stream video.
+The name `Default` represents the URL that `homebridge-unifi-protect` is using to stream video.
 |                       |
 | **securitysystem**    | One of `Alarm`, `Away`, `Home`, `Night`, `Off`.
 This message is published every time the security state is set.
 |                       |
 | **snapshot**          | A [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) containing a base64-encoded JPEG of the snapshot that was requested (either by HomeKit or MQTT).

-Messages are published to MQTT when an action occurs on a camera, controller, or doorbell that triggers the respective event, or when an MQTT message is received for one of the topics `homebridge-unifi-protect2` subscribes to.
+Messages are published to MQTT when an action occurs on a camera, controller, or doorbell that triggers the respective event, or when an MQTT message is received for one of the topics `homebridge-unifi-protect` subscribes to.
 For example, snapshot images are published every time HomeKit requests a snapshot as well as when a request is received through MQTT to trigger a new snapshot.

 ### <A NAME="subscribe"></A>Topics Subscribed
-The topics that `homebridge-unifi-protect2` subscribes to are:
+The topics that `homebridge-unifi-protect` subscribes to are:

 | Topic                   | Message Expected
 |-------------------------|----------------------------------